01CWA/cwaportfolio/content/project/2021-08-10-increase-cyclistic-s-bike-share-membership-how-do-annual-members-and-casual-riders-differ/index.md

 ![](images/avgduration.png)

->*Casual riders dominate starting their rides at the two most popular stations to begin rides, Streeter Drive & Grand Ave. and Lake Shore Drive & Monroe St. It’s fairly even for the rest of the most popular start stations between the two types of riders (as defined in this graph as over 10,000 rides per year beginning at the station.)*
+>*Casual riders dominate starting their rides at the two most popular stations to begin rides, Streeter Dr. & Grand Ave. and Lake Shore Dr. & Monroe St. It’s fairly even ridership for the rest of the most popular start stations between the two types of riders.*

 ![](images/mostpopstfinomit.png)

->*Again we see there are many unknowns as far as what stations are most popular for the entire pool of riders.*
+>*Again we see there are many unknowns as far as which stations are most popular for the entire pool of riders.*

 ![](images/mostpopallfin.png)

 >*Casual riders by far take the most roundtrip rides, defined as the distance traveled as zero with a non-zero ride length.
-Lake Shore Drive & Monroe St. stands out from the rest of the stations in this regard.
+Lake Shore Dr. & Monroe St. stands out from the rest of the stations in this regard.
 Other stations near Lake Shore Dr., like Michigan Ave. & Lake St. and Michigan Ave. & Oak St., or tourist destinations near there, Millennium Park and Buckingham Fountain for example, also rank high for roundtrip usage.*

 ![](images/rtrides081221.png)